samvaughan/sami-emission-line-database/README.md

-# Code to add SAMI dataproducts into a simple SQLite database
+# SAMI emission lines database for the 12th COIN residence programme

 This repo contains code which collates various SAMI data products into a single SQLite database, which will be used for the COIN residence program.